 Metals: Aluminum beverage cans, steel and tin cans, and empty aerosol cans.
 Labels do not need to be removed.
 Please rinse containers when necessary.

-Please don't place these items in Curbside Recycling or Drop-Off Containers:
+Please do NOT place these items in Curbside Recycling or Drop-Off Containers:

 Listed below are items currently not accepted through this recycling program.
 For information on how to recycle or dispose of items like batteries, appliances, furniture, tires, motor oil, visit the SWACO Disposal Information